emartynov/NYTimesBrowser/README.md

 Use DDD for data modeling.

-Model:
+Models:
-NonEmptyString - string that is not empty
+* NonEmptyString - string that is not empty
+* ApiKey - string that not empty
-Article - NY Times article
+* Article - NY Times article [ID, title, date, url]
-ID - some id in the system
+* ID - some id in the system (non empty string)
-Url - path for some remote resource
+* Url - path for some remote resource (non empty string that pass parsing by Uri class)

 ## Setup